-visiconsult digital twins in manufacturing
+Visiconsult Digital Twins In Manufacturing

 An engineer reviews a 3D model of an X-ray unit.
 Image courtesy of Chris Mueller.

-VisiConsult began its digital transformation to improve efficiency, lower costs and operate more sustainably-leading the company to invest in Autodesk's Product Lifecycle Management (PLM) software Fusion 360 Manage.
+VisiConsult began its digital transformation to improve efficiency, lower costs, and operate more sustainably–leading the company to invest in Autodesk's Product Lifecycle Management (PLM) software Fusion 360 Manage (US Site).
 PLM helps companies track a product over its lifecycle, allowing them to identify and reduce waste and extend product life.

-Fusion 360 Manage enables control of new product information in an automated machine-building process, using 3D models developed with Inventor.
+Fusion 360 Manage enables control of new product information in an automated machine-building process, using 3D models developed with Inventor (US Site).
 It connects VisiConsult with the customer before its solution has been built, ensuring the company gets the X-ray cabin specifications it wants.
 "We can program the complete simulated model in advance; we can run the virtual inspection process on the part before it's even produced," says Hajo Schulenburg.
-"We can simulate a change, refine it and keep improving the design."
+"We can simulate a change, refine it, and keep improving the design."

-This model also sets up a paradigm shift for the manufacturing industry: Rather than simply being an end-of-line quality-control inspection, non-destructive testing can be integrated with the manufacturing process as an industrial sensor – generating a plethora of data that can be used to optimise production or product design.
+This model also sets up a paradigm shift for the manufacturing industry: Rather than simply being an end-of-line quality-control inspection, non-destructive testing can be integrated with the manufacturing process as an industrial sensor—generating a plethora of data that can be used to optimize production or product design.

 Lennart Schulenburg reviews images and analysis from an X-ray inspection.
-VisiConsult’s automated image evaluation processes deliver results much faster than analogue film.
+VisiConsult's automated image evaluation processes deliver results much faster than analog film.
 Image courtesy of Chris Mueller.

-To better serve its global market, VisiConsult is building solutions centres worldwide to discuss equipment and image subscription services with customers in their own time zone.
-The approach is agile, more responsive to customers and much cheaper than building new factories to manufacture inspection machines abroad.
+To better serve its global market, VisiConsult is building solutions centers worldwide to discuss equipment and image subscription services with customers in their own time zone.
+The approach is agile, more responsive to customers, and much cheaper than building new factories to manufacture inspection machines abroad.

 "Traditional business processes will not cut it in the future," Lennart says.
 "Our industry is under attack.
 Other countries can also build high-quality machines and operate from a lower cost base.
 We need to wake up and move fast to maintain our competitive and technological lead."